AliGunerMD/aliguner/content/home/featured.md

 # Order that this section appears on the page.
 weight: 80

-title: Featured Publications
+title: Key Publications
-subtitle: ""
+subtitle: in Upper GI Surgery

 content:
   # Page type to display.
 E.g. post, talk, publication...